github/chatops-controller/docs/protocol-description.md

 CRPC is a client-server protocol; Hubot is a client.
 Servers expose an endpoint listing available methods.
 Each endpoint provides a regex to fire on and a relative URL path to execute it.
+CRPC is distilled from several years' experience with Chatops; see [the why](why.md) for some background.

 Chatops RPC pushes a lot of complexity to clients.
 This is a design decision, intended to keep the burden of creating new chat commands in existing systems